Sampling quantum states with inequality constraints: Examples

-These examples illustrate that the criteria of Eq.~(\ref{eq:BEcriteria}) are not necessary---the pair is sufficient.
-It is possible, perhaps likely, that the final SCMC samples (blue dots in Fig.~\ref{fig:BE}) contain bound entangled states outside the first quadrant, but the yields reported in the table refer solely to the states that meet the double criterion.
+These examples illustrate that the \eqref[criteria]{BEcriteria} are not necessary---the pair is sufficient.
+It is possible, perhaps likely, that the final SCMC samples (blue dots in Figures~\ref{fig:BE1} and \ref{fig:BE2}) contain bound entangled states outside the first quadrant, but the yields reported in Table~\ref{tbl:BE} refer solely to the states that meet the double criterion.